FlipM/BOMST_Benchmark/README.md

 where N = number of nodes, C = correlation factor (used to promote conflict between edge costs and, thus, objective functions), and S = seed (RNG).
 The graphs are complete.

 The nondominated points are provided in the corresponding file, NDdataNcorrRseedS.txt, for each instance.
 Note that some instances could not be solved in 1 hour.
 In this case, the nondominated points file is empty.

+This is support material for the article "Grouping Strategies on Two-Phase Methods for Bi-objective Combinatorial Optimization", submitted.